ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 + -p : listening on port 80.
 Why port 80?
 Because often unrecognized or unusual ports may be blocked by firewall rules.
 + --reverse

+Now that there is a Chisel server that is listening, we now would need to drop Chisel onto the Windows DC01 machine.
+Here are my two methods that can accomplish this:

+<h4>HTTP</h4>

+First, from your Kali machine, with a terminal open to the directory with your chisel.exe file, start a Python http server:

+{% highlight bash linenos %}
+python -m http.server 80
+{% endhighlight %}